eclipse-kura/kura/CONTRIBUTING.md

 #### Development Model

-Development on Kura™ follows a [variant of the gitflow model](https://github.com/eclipse/kura/wiki/New-Kura-Git-Workflow).
+Development on Eclipse Kura™ follows a [variant of the gitflow model](https://github.com/eclipse/kura/wiki/New-Kura-Git-Workflow).
 Development is made on the [develop branch](/eclipse/kura/tree/develop).
 The master branch is not used anymore.

 #### Stale PR policy